francescococetta/winter_school_sea-ice/tutorial.md

 ```
 ./icepack.setup --case test_nc --mach conda --env linux -s histcdf,ionetcdf
 ```
-- Aferwards, compile the model with ./icepack.build.
+- Aferwards, compile the model with ./icepack.build in the testcase directory.
 Once the compilation is successfull, download the folder with ERA5 input data from the [**main directory**](https://github.com/francescococetta/winter_school_sea-ice/tree/main/era5_forcing) of this tutorial.
 - Change the icepack_in namelist acoording to the data you want to use and run the code.
 In particular, the year and the features of atmospheric forcing.
 Ocean is still from SHEBA campaign.
 - Check the results